Bluewater District School Board

 Bluewater District School Board (known as English-language Public District School Board No. 7 prior to 1999) is a school board in the Canadian province of Ontario, with jurisdiction for the operation of schools in Bruce and Grey Counties.

 Its head office is located in Chesley, in the Municipality of Arran-Elderslie of Bruce County.

-Bluewater District School Board has approximately 16,500 students in 41 elementary schools and nine secondary schools.
-The BWDSB has approximately 3,000 permanent and casual staff, including teachers.
+Bluewater District School Board has approximately 18,900 students in 41 elementary schools and nine secondary schools.
+BWDSB has approximately 3,700 permanent and casual staff, including teachers.
 There are nine elected trustees on the board and one appointed First Nations trustee.

 Early years of education in Bruce and Grey

 Bruce County

 The county's first school was established in Kincardine in 1851, followed by Southampton and Walkerton in 1852.
 At that time, the United Counties of Huron and Bruce comprised one school district, but Bruce County would receive its own superintendent in 1853, and the county itself would be divided into three school districts in 1855: